yapily/jose-database-field-demo/README.md

 Demo of the JOSE database field encryption.

-We recommend you have a read of the series of article we published, they will explain you the purpose and background behind this initiative.
-From now on, we will assume you are familiar with the subject and will concentrate on showing you a live example of how the database field encryption works.
+It is recommended the you read the three part series which will explains the purpose and background behind this initiative.
+From now on, it will be assumed that you are familiar with the motivations and  and will concentrate on walking through a live example of how to run the various images created to implememt the database field encryption solution.

 ## Setting up the tutorial

 - Clone this repo. `git clone git@github.com:yapily/jose-database-field-demo.git; cd jose-database-field-demo`

-The repo contains all the componsents you need, in particular the [JOSE CLI](https://github.com/yapily/jose-cli) which is was uploaded for you under `./jose-cli`.
+The repo contains all the components you need, especially the [JOSE CLI](https://github.com/yapily/jose-cli) which is in the directory `./jose-cli`.

 ### Setup the postman collection

-We provided a Postman collection, available under `/postman`.
-This should help you play with the request.
-Although for making this readme self contains, we will give you the  example of requests with `curl`.
+The examples in this README will use `curl`, however, there is a Postman collection which is available in the `/postman` directory which you can use to quickly make requests.

 ## Architecture of this demo